 Kern's normal model for the land community (l.c.)
 Hreljin deviates considerably from Klepac's normal model.
 The deviation is the biggest in diameter class I, which contains 599 trees in Kern's normal model and 248 trees (+ 141%) in Klepac's model.
 In higher diameter classes the deviations decrease to + 6% in the last diameter class.
 The reason for such a large number of trees in lower diameter classes is the condition which was used for the construction of the model (the equality of basal areas of all diameter classes).
-Kern's normal model for the l.c Crni Lug is characterised by a slightly lower growing stock with a much smaller number of trees.
-In its construction, Kern abandoned the equality of basal areas of all diameter classes (31.23% and 44.05%).
+Kern's normal model for the Le Crni Lug is characterised by a slightly lower growing stock with a much smaller number of trees.
+In its construction, Kern abandoned the equality of basal areas of all diameter classes.
+More significant deviations from Klepac's normal models occur in the IV and V diameter class (31.23% and 44.05%).